Fed-Up Women Swarm Kansas Frat House After Alleged Rape

 “Rape culture is a huge part of Greek culture, it’s not something that has ever gone away.”

-Reading, who left Kappa Delta sorority during her senior year, said that since it was established, Strip Your Letters has “crowdsourced” for information on social media about sexual violence and found that there wasn’t a single fraternity on campus that hadn’t been at the center of sexual assault allegations.
+Reading, who left Kappa Delta sorority during her senior year, said that Strip Your Letters has “crowdsourced” for information on social media about sexual violence and found that no fraternity on campus has been spared from sexual assault allegations.

 “This is a culture within [the university] that is regularly ignored and dismissed because it benefits the university and benefits those organizations,” she said.
 (A spokesperson for the school did not immediately respond to a request for comment on Tuesday.)